Scifabric/pybossa.github.io/blog/_posts/2015-04-20-Empodera_LIVE.md

 If I can YES!
 It was wonderful and I recommend the event to anyone interested in changing the world.

-## And next year, you’ll bring your teammates living in cold, wet England… Right?
+## And you’ll bring your teammate who lives in cold, wet England… right?

 Haha… absolutely!*